stylextv/gsigns/README.md

 ## GSIGN-Format

 When saving a single item frame to a file, for example when the server gets restarted, a special format is used.
-First a file is created with the smallest number that is not in use (starting at 0) as the name.
-Then a header consisting of `45` bytes is put at the beginning of the file:
+First a file with the smallest unused number (starting with 0) as a name is created.
+Then a header consisting of `45` bytes is placed at the beginning of the file:
 ```bash
 # 🌎 WORLD_UUID (16 bytes)
 The UUID of the world.